-Ten minutes is all you need to whip up these delicious gluten free strawberry crisps.
-They are packed with delicious fresh strawberries and topped with just the right amount of gluten free crisp topping.
+Ten minutes is all you need to whip up this delicious Strawberry Crisp which also happens to be completely gluten free!
+It’s packed with delicious fresh strawberries and topped with just the right amount of sweet, buttery crisp topping.

 Vanilla extract: Adds just the right amount of vanilla flavor to the filling.

 Lemon juice: Strawberries and lemon are a match made in heaven.
 The lemon juice adds the perfect touch of brightness to the crisp.

 Ingredient Swaps and Variations

 Frozen Strawberries – because this recipe calls for diced strawberries, swapping in frozen whole strawberries just won’t give you the same result.
 I also think that fresh berries just taste the best.
 However, if you have diced frozen strawberries and you’re in a pinch feel free to use them in this recipe.
 You may need to add a few minutes to the baking time to ensure the filling gets nice and bubbly.

 Almond Flour – swap this for oat flour or a gluten free flour blend if you need to keep this recipe nut free.
 I would not recommend using coconut flour in this recipe as it’s too drying.

 Butter – replace the butter with plant-based butter or coconut oil to keep things dairy free.

 Honey – I personally prefer the taste of honey in this recipe but feel free to swap it for maple syrup or another liquid sweetener of your choice.

 Arrowroot Starch – you can use cornstarch instead of arrowroot starch if you like!